Let’s Talk

 • Not appropriate for urgent concerns and mental health emergencies

-“Let’s Talk” consultation sessions can help provide insight, solutions and information about other resources.
+“Let’s Talk” for international students consultation sessions can help provide insight, solutions and information about other resources.
 Although “Let’s Talk” counselors are professionals, “Let’s Talk” is not a substitute for formal counseling and does not constitute mental health treatment.
 “Let’s Talk” counselors provide informal consultations to help students with specific problems and to introduce them to what it’s like to speak with a counselor.
-Your “Let’s Talk” counselor can help you determine whether formal counseling at MHS would be useful for you and, if appropriate, assist you in how to schedule an appointment.
+Your “Let’s Talk” counselor can help you determine whether formal counseling at CCPS would be useful for you and, if appropriate, assist you in how to schedule an appointment.

-• Students who are not sure about counseling and wonder what it’s like to talk with a counselor.
+• International students who are not sure about counseling and wonder what it’s like to talk with a counselor.

-• Students who are not interested in ongoing counseling but would like the perspective of a counselor.
+• International students who are not interested in ongoing counseling but would like the perspective of a counselor.

-Virtual Let’s Talk through Zoom
+Virtual Let’s Talk for international students through Zoom

 How it works: